Sam Brown (frontiersman): Ride

-He had just passed the halfway point thinking he would outrun the storm when a violent wind nearly tore him from the saddle.
-This was followed by freezing rain that turned to hail then snow, and soon enough Brown found himself in the grip of a spring blizzard.
-With no landmarks or stars, he simply kept the wind on his back to stay on course.
-Twice his mount broke through ice, spilling Brown into frigid rivers.

-At daybreak Brown found himself on the western slope of the Coteau des Prairies.
+By daybreak Brown reached the western slope of the Coteau des Prairies.
 From the ridgeline, however, he found to his dismay that the wind must have shifted during the night, leading him 25 mi southwest of Fort Wadsworth.
 The blizzard still raged and now Brown was forced to face into the wind as he corrected course.
 Soon his legs, fingers, and face were numb from the cold.
-He could have taken shelter in a wooded ravine, but Brown was determined to fulfill his mission.
+He chose to fulfill his mission rather than take shelter in a wooded ravine.

-He reached Fort Wadsworth's scout headquarters around 8:00 a.m.
+Brown reached Fort Wadsworth's scout headquarters around 8:00 a.m.
 He dismounted and immediately collapsed, his legs unable to support him.
 He managed to see to his horse before crawling into the scout cabin and falling unconscious.
-He woke up in mid-afternoon and stumbled a quarter mile to the next scout's cabin, where he was able to get word to his commanding officer Lieutenant James F. Cochrane, who dispatched a courier to Fort Abercrombie to cancel the alert.
+He awoke in mid-afternoon and stumbled a quarter mile to the next scout's cabin, where he was able to get word to his commanding officer Lieutenant James F. Cochrane, who dispatched a courier to Fort Abercrombie to cancel the alert.

 Sam Brown was just 21 when he made his epic ride, covering 150 mi in 15 hours in horrific conditions.
 He was never able to walk again, and spent the rest of his life using a wheelchair for mobility.
 Brown also wrote that the ride "deranged my eyes, dimmed my eyesight, paralyzed my muscular powers, deprived me of the use of my legs, and of all natural power of motion, and permanently impaired my general health."